-Schools funded through the Partnership Grants scheme, including Tomorrow's climate scientists, will be asked to share their project progress with the Royal Society throughout their grant.
-Full details of what schools will be asked for, as well as information about additional funding opportunities and ways to share project knowledge, can be found below.
+Schools funded through the Partnership Grants scheme, including Tomorrow's climate scientists, are required to provide regular updates to the Royal Society throughout their grant.
+Full details of the short reporting requirements, as well as information about support, additional funding opportunities and ways to share your project further, can be found below.

 Jump to: